Judith of Lens

-Judith of Lens (born Normandy, between 1054 and 1055 - died Fotheringhay, c.
+Judith of Lens (born Normandy, between 1054 and 1055 – died Fotheringhay, c.
 1090) was a niece of William the Conqueror.
-She was a daughter of Lambert II, Count of Lens and Adelaide of Normandy (Countess of Aumale), the sister of William the Conqueror.
+She was a daughter of Count Lambert II of Lens and Adelaide of Normandy (Countess of Aumale), the sister of William the Conqueror.

 Life

-In 1075, Waltheof joined the Revolt of the Earls against William.
+In 1075, Judith's husband, Waltheof, Earl of Northumbria, joined the Revolt of the Earls against William.
 It was the last serious act of resistance against the Norman Conquest of England.
 Some sources claim that Judith betrayed Waltheof to the bishop of Winchester, who informed her uncle, the king.
 Other sources say that Waltheof was innocent and that it was he who notified the bishop and king of the plot.
 Waltheof was executed on 31 May 1076 at St Giles Hill, near Winchester.

 After Waltheof's execution, Judith was betrothed by William to Simon I of St. Liz, 1st Earl of Northampton.
 Judith refused to marry Simon and fled the country to avoid William's anger.
 He then (temporarily) confiscated all Judith's English estates.
 Simon married Judith's daughter, Maud, in or before 1090.